ybhargav1995/OfficeDocs-SharePoint/SharePoint/SharePointOnline/manage-access-agents-in-sharepoint.md

 Learn more about using SharePoint built-in features to control access [here](/sharepoint/sharepoint-copilot-best-practices#step-2---prevent-oversharing-and-control-access-with-sharepoint-and-onedrive).

-## With SharePoint advanced management
+## With SharePoint Advanced Management

 Currently, to restrict access to a site by Microsoft 365 Copilot, the SharePoint Admin can set up a [restricted access control policy](/sharepoint/restricted-access-control).
 As a result, all access to the site is restricted to only the group of users specified in the policy.
 Accordingly, the content from this site is visible in Microsoft 365 Copilot only for this restricted group of users.
 You can restrict access to individual sites or OneDrive.
-Learn more about additional features to prevent oversharing, control access, and enhance your content governance with SharePoint advanced management [here](/sharepoint/get-ready-copilot-sharepoint-advanced-management).
+Learn more about additional features to prevent oversharing, control access, and enhance your content governance with SharePoint Advanced Management [here](/sharepoint/get-ready-copilot-sharepoint-advanced-management).

 ## Turn off agents in SharePoint with restricted content discovery